 Before we can go any further we have already made two assumptions about you.

 You understand how the mechanics of running your own business work.
 It would be wrong for us to offer you advice on the best type of company structure for your training company or your legal responsibilities.
-If you do need advice is this area as well Great Business is a good place to start.
+If you do need advice in this area as well, Great Business is a good place to start.

 You already have experience of being a trainer and want to take the next step of starting your own training company.
 Again if this is not the case take a look at Assessor Training for help and advice.
 Training is a very diverse industry that can cover many different skills.

 What type of course will your company deliver?